syncfusion-content/ej2-angular-docs/ej2-angular/grid/print.md

 ## Print master detail grids

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid provides the option to visualize details of a record in another grid in a master-detail manner.
+The Angular Data Grid provides the option to visualize details of a record in another grid in a master-detail manner.
 By default, printing a master-detail grid includes only the master grid.
 The print output can be modified to include both master and detail grids using the [beforePrint](https://ej2.syncfusion.com/angular/documentation/api/grid#beforeprint) event.

 The `beforePrint` event fires before printing.
 Handling this event and adding the detail grid to the `element` argument ensures both master and detail grids appear in the print output.